kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/data-definition-language/lessons/numeric-types.md

 If you try to insert a number with more than 4 digits in total or more than 2 digits after the decimal point, you will get an error or unexpected results depending on the database you are using.

+> ### Note on Coding Editor
+>
+> Pressing the `Run` button in the coding editor resets the database after execution.
+So make sure to run the above `CREATE TABLE` and `INSERT INTO` statements below in the same editor session to avoid any issues.

 ```sql
 -- 23.123 will be rounded to 23.12 because it can't
 -- store more than 2 digits after the decimal point